aaronspence31/FinSight/README.md

 - Once uploaded, AWS immediately sends out an event notification.
 - A Lambda function receives this notification and kicks off an AWS Glue job.
 - AWS Glue performs the ETL process using PySpark, converting CSV to Parquet format, creating year/month partitions, and automatically updating the schema in the Data Catalog.
 - The processed data, now in an efficient Parquet format, gets stored back into S3.
-It’s neatly partitioned by year and month, significantly speeding up data access.
+It's neatly partitioned by year and month, significantly speeding up data access.
 - You can then easily run SQL queries on this processed data using AWS Athena.
 These queries are extremely fast because they're optimized to leverage the year/month partitions.
 - To make things user-friendly, there's a simple frontend dashboard connected via API Gateway which calls a Lambda function to perform the Athena queries, which allows you to visualize the results of your queries.
 While it's straightforward, it's designed as a fun proof of concept to demonstrate the underlying ETL pipeline and the kinds of analytics it enables.